Stratford, Queensland: History

+At the outbreak of the Second World War in September 1939, a military guard of 19 men was stationed at the Stratford magazine.
+By early 1940, the Government had made the decision to erect new magazine facilities, including caretaker's quarters, at Queerah, on the southern outskirts of Cairns.
+The Queerah magazine buildings were completed in October 1941, and by March 1942, all explosives from the Stratford store had been transferred there.
+From early June 1942 until mid May 1945, the Stratford store was occupied by the Australian Military Forces, who used the concrete buildings to store explosives.

 On 28 October 1951, St Augustine's Catholic Church was officially opened and blessed by the Bishop of Cairns, Thomas Cahill.

 The Stratford public library opened in 1956 and underwent a major refurbishment in 2008.

 Cairns Rudolf Steiner School opened on 29 January 2002.
+It subsequently relocated to Kuranda and was renamed Cairns Hinterland Steiner School.

+Demographics

 In the 2006 census, Stratford had a population of 1,178 people.

 In the 2011 census, Stratford had a population of 1,109 people.